 It’s a practice that improves a company’s competitiveness, as well as economic and environmental performance.
 Reduced energy use, waste recycling, pollution control, resource sustainability, and green product design are all factors to consider.

-• It reduces negative environmental impact.
+• They reduce negative environmental impact.

 • The target of innovation is a product, a procedure, a service, or a system.